 Emissions from Refrigerating and air conditioning equipment subcategory substitutes a key category in the Greek inventory system by level and trend assessment.
-Emissions from ODS in 2019 (Table 4.26) accounted for 46.88% of total GHG emissions from Industrial Processes and Product Use and for 6.40% of total national emissions (without LULUCF).
-The emissions in 2019 present a decrement of 7.82% comparing to the previous year.
-Despite this fact, the average annual rate of emissions' increase for the period 1995 - 2018 and estimated at 25.10%.
+Emissions from ODS in 2020 (Table 4.26) accounted for 49.14% of total GHG emissions from Industrial Processes and Product Use and for 6.90% of total national emissions (without LULUCF).
+The emissions in 2020 following the latest years present a decrement of 6.27% comparing to 2019.
+Despite this fact, the average annual rate of emissions' increase for the period 1995 - 2016 and estimated at 29.31%.
 Although, the new regulations have already been applying in Greece, this category in mostly driven fom the existing equipment that present high emissions during its disposal.
-Emissions from refrigeration and air conditioning equipment are by far the more important subcategory, contributing by 93.65% to the emissions from ODS substitutes, while emissions from Foam blowing agents are at the second place (3.14% contribution to the emissions from ODS substitutes in the 2019 inventory).
+Emissions from refrigeration and air conditioning equipment are by far the more important subcategory, contributing by 92.79% to the emissions from ODS substitutes, while emissions from ODS substitutes in the 2020 inventory).
 Figure 4.19 shows the contribution from each subcategory to the total emissions from ODS substitutes.